ArjunZe/quick-arr-stack/README.md

 Enable `Advanced Settings`, and tick `Remove Completed` in the Completed Download Handling section.
 This tells Sonarr to remove torrents from Deluge once processed.

 `Indexers` is the important tab: that's where Radarr will grab information about released episodes.
-This will be automatically configurated by [Prowlarr](#setup-prowlarr)
+This will be automatically configured by [Prowlarr](#setup-prowlarr) later when setting prowlarr.
+No need to add indexer at this point.

 In `Connect` tab, we'll configure Sonarr to send notifications to Plex when a new episode is ready: